Admissions Page Navigation

 The California Dream Act of 2011 is the result of two bills, Assembly Bill 130 (AB 130) and Assembly Bill 131 (AB 131).
 Together, these bills allow undocumented and documented students who meet certain provisions of AB 540 law to apply for and receive private scholarships funneled through public universities (AB 130).
 Effective January 2013, students may be eligible for state-administered financial aid, university grants, and community college fee waivers (AB 131).
 For detailed information view http://www.csac.ca.gov/dream_act.asp.

-Generally, first-time freshman applicants will qualify for regular admission if they meet the following requirements:
+Generally, applicants will qualify for consideration for first-time freshman admission if they meet the following requirements:

-- Have graduated from high school, or have earned a Certificate of General Education Development (GED), or have passed the California High School Proficiency Examination; and
+- Have graduated from high school, have earned a Certificate of General Education Development (GED) or have passed the California High School Proficiency Examination (CHSPE);

-- Have a qualifying minimum eligibility index (see section on Eligibility Index below); and
+- Have a qualifiable minimum eligibility index (see Eligibility Index Table graphic below); and

 - Have completed with grades of C or better each of the courses in the comprehensive pattern of college preparatory subject requirements also known as the “a-g” pattern (see “Subject Requirements”).